genjax-dev/genjax-chi/README.md

 We will continue to add papers as we put them out.

+## Disclaimer

+This is a research project.
+Expect bugs and sharp edges.
+Please help by trying out GenJAX, [reporting bugs](https://github.com/ChiSym/genjax/issues), and letting us know what you think!

+## Get Involved + Get Support

+Pull requests and bug reports are always welcome!
+Check out our [Contributor's Guide](CONTRIBUTING.md) for information on how to get started contributing to GenJAX.

+The TL;DR; is:

+- send us a pull request,
+- iterate on the feedback + discussion, and
+- get a +1 from a maintainer

+in order to get your PR accepted.

+Issues should be reported on the [GitHub issue tracker](https://github.com/ChiSym/genjax/issues).

+If you want to discuss an idea for a new feature or ask us a question, discussion occurs primarily in the body of [Github Issues](https://github.com/ChiSym/genjax/issues)

 ## References

 Many bits of knowledge have gone into this project -- [you can find many of these bits at the MIT Probabilistic Computing Project page](http://probcomp.csail.mit.edu/) under publications.
 Here's an abbreviated list of high value references: